 In the fitting the signal model parameters are fixed to the value in fitting the signal MC.
-The background yield and model parameters are floated, meaning the effect of background mis-modeling are considered and no constraints from the model-dependent cross section information is exploited.
+The background yields, model parameters and all nuisance parameters are floated as mentioned in Sec.
+6.

-In order to mimic the real data and avoid the statistical fluctuations of MC samples, a set of Asimov data [30] are generated from the signal + background models and are simultaneously fitted to obtain the expected precision and significance.
+In order to mimic the real data and avoid the statistical fluctuations of MC samples, a set of Asimov data [32] are generated from the signal + background models and are simultaneouslly fitted to obtain the expected precision and significance.
 Figure 4 shows the $m{\gamma\gamma}$ and BDTG distributions of the Asimov data and the models in 3 channels.
-A final precision of 6.9% for $\delta(\sigma \times BR) \setminus (\sigma \times BR)$ can be reached in $H \rightarrow \gamma \gamma$ measurement in the CEPC with 5.6 ab^{-1} data.
-With the 20 ab^{-1} data of the updated CEPC opeartion period, this precision can reach to 3.6%.
-Results are summarized in Table 8.
-In the latest ATLAS measurement [8] $\mu = 1.04 \pm 0.06(\text{stat.})^{+0.06}{-0.05}(\text{theory syst.})^{+0.05}{-0.04}(\text{exp.})$ syst.).
-The dominant term in the theory uncertainties is the higher order QCD effects, which is expected to be well controlled in the lepton collider like CEPC.
-In the experimental uncertainties the photon energy resolution and the photon efficiency play an leading role, while at present CEPC study the dedicated contributions are not practicable to estimate.
-The background is believed to be well modeled from the sufficient sideband data so that this uncertainty is neglected.
+A final precision of 9.4% for $\delta(\sigma \times Br) \setminus (\sigma \times Br)$ can be reached in $H \to \gamma\gamma$ measurement in the CEPC with 5.6 ab-1 data.
+With the 20 ab-1 data of the updated CEPC opeartion period, this precision can reach to 6.8%.
+The statistical only results are 7.7% and 4.0% for 2 data taking schemes.
+Results are summarized in Table 9 and 10.
+With our preliminary assumption this measurement will be still statistics dominant in 5.6 ab-1, and the theoritical uncertainty plays a leading role among all systematic terms.